egrowe/SR_letter_task/README.md

 In Block 4 and 5, we added the dynamic Gaussian noise at six possible non-zero levels.
 To ensure our stimulus presentation conditions were relative to a no noise baseline condition within the same block, we additionally included a zero-noise condition.
 Block 4 contained 240 trials (30 trials at each noise level, randomized order) with an 80/20 split of consonant/vowels or vowels/consonants (depending on the participant’s bias determined in Block 2).
 Participants were informed of the uneven base rates in this block.
 Finally, Block 5 was a repeat of Block 4 to increase the number of trials per noise level to 60.

-SCRIPTS are numbered in the order that they should be ran:
+SCRIPTS are numbered in the order that they should be run:

 (1) sr_0_less_letters_bias_practice.m

 (2) sr_1_QUEST_less_letters_bias.m

 (3) sr_2_less_letters_bias_zn_noMan.m

 (4) sr_3_less_letters_bias_zn_br.m

 (5) sr_4_and_5_less_letters_bias_wn_br.m (this block will repeat)